airtidy/railstest/README.md

 Welcome to the HouseCare Programming Test!

-This website is a simple website to rank girls.
+This website is a simple website to rank girls from the hit anime 'Love Live!
+School Idol Project.'
 People can create an account, login and change the ranks of the girls according to whom they like the most.

 # Getting Started